MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK/Instructions/Labs/lab-01-create-music-suggestion-agent.md

 For these exercises, a starter project is available for you to use.
 Use the following steps to set up the starter project:

 > [!IMPORTANT]
-> You must have .NET Framework 8.0 installed and a Github account to complete these steps.
+> You must have .NET Framework 8.0 installed as well as the extensions VS Code extensions for C# and Nuget.

-1. Open Visual Studio Code.

-1. Under the Visual Studio Code **Start** section, select **Clone Git Repository**.

-1. In the URL bar, enter `https://github.com/MicrosoftLearning/MSLearn-Develop-AI-Agents-with-Azure-OpenAI-and-Semantic-Kernel-SDK.git`
+1. Download the zip file located at `https://github.com/MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK/blob/master/Allfiles/Labs/01/Lab-01-Starter.zip`.

-1. In the File Explorer, create a new folder in a location that is easy to find and remember, such as a folder in your Desktop.
+1. Extract the contents of the zip file to a location that is easy to find and remember, such as a folder on your Desktop.

-1. Click the **Select as Repository Destination** button.

-    You need to be signed in to GitHub to successfully clone the project.

-1. Open the project in Visual Studio Code.
+1. Open Visual Studio Code and select **File** > **Open Folder**.

-1. In Explorer, right-click the **Lab01-create-music-recommendations-agent/Lab01-Project** folder and click **Open in Integrated Terminal**.
+1. Navigate to the **Starter** folder you extracted and select **Select Folder**.

-1. Expand the **Lab01-create-music-recommendations-agent/Lab01-Project** folder.

-    You should see a "Program.cs" file.

 1. Open the **Program.cs** file in the code editor.